-About 7 percent of the world’s population lives in Europe.
-Europeans have a wide variety of traditions, cultures, and languages.
-Moreover, modern Europe attracts visitors with vibrant cities, colorful cultural festivals, summer – winter sports and rich culinary culture.
+Almost ten percent of the world’s population lives in Europe, where there is a wide variety of traditions, cultures, and languages.
+Europe is also known for attracting visitors with vibrant cities, colorful cultural festivals, year-round sports, and diverse culinary cultures.

 European Union Countries